hilmi-yilmaz/malloc_failer/README.md

 :warning: **Make sure you are using a memory error detection tool, so that leaks can be found.
 Examples of such detectors are ASAN (AdressSanitizer) or Valgrind.**

+## :compass: Roadmap
+- Add calloc and realloc.
+- Make more user friendly.

 ## :mailbox: Contribute

 Found a bug?
 Ran into a specific problem?
 Missing a feature?
 Feel free to **file a new issue** with a respective title and description on the [issue page](https://github.com/hilmi-yilmaz/malloc_failer/issues).
 You can also ask questions in [GitHub Discussion](https://github.com/hilmi-yilmaz/malloc_failer/discussions).